fahadamjadckj/Anihad-crm-backend/readme.md

   - **Production-Ready Logging:** Integrates a production-ready logging system with Pino for detailed and efficient log management.

 ## Getting Started
+Make sure to replace the origin url for your frontend in cors config inside app.ts

 ### Prerequisites